Have you recently taken a GACE exam, or are you about to take one? If so, keep reading!

 How Long Does It Take To Get GACE Scores?

-Once you have taken your GACE exam, of course you’ll be anxious to receive your results.
+Once you have taken your GACE exam, you’ll be anxious to receive the results.
 Let’s look at how long it takes to get your scores.

 For GACE exams that have only selected-response questions, your unofficial score will be available to view immediately after completing the GACE.
 You’ll need to choose “Report your scores” during registration to have access to your unofficial scores immediately after testing.
 Unofficial scores are not available for GACE tests that consist of a mix of selected and constructed-response questions.